MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/setup-b2b.md

 1. Save and Publish page.
 1. Publish Url.

-Below is an example of the Invoice details page on e-commerce site and the page configuration in Site Builder.
+Below is an example of the Invoice details page on e-commerce site and the page configuration in site builder.

 ## Additional resources